Aisha Rodriguez

 Lydia Sheldrake

-Director of Policy and PartnershipsLydia is Director of Policy and Partnerships at VCMI.
-She leads the team working on external communications, and engagement and collaboration with companies, governments, civil society and other initiatives involved with carbon markets.
+Director of Policy and PartnershipsLydia is the Director of Policy and Partnerships at VCMI.
+She leads the team working on engagement and collaboration with companies, governments, civil society and other initiatives involved in carbon markets to develop high integrity standards for voluntary carbon markets.
+She also oversees VCMI’s Access Strategies Program which supports policymakers to unlock and channel carbon finance into priority sectors.

 Mark Kenber